GrimoireGL/GrimoireJS/README.md

 ## What is jThree?

-jThree is an innovative game engine. jThree may seem to be just only javascript library.
+jThree is an innovative 3D graphics engine.
+It may seem to be just a javascript library.
-However, jThree enable browser to use most of feature the other game engine do in local envirnoment, plugin feature,hierarchy,template,module system.
+However, jThree will enable browser to use most of the feature as other game engines do in local environment, plugins features,hierarchies,templates,module systems.

-### Purpose
+### Purposes.

-* Provide good learning resource for the beginners to know how programming is awesome via this library.
+* Provide a good learning resource for the beginners to know how programming is awesome via this library.
-* Easy sharing feature that will be achieved because of this library implemented with javascript.
+* Sharing features that will be achieved easily by this library implemented with javascript.
-* Redefine legacies of 3DCG in Web.
+* Redefine legacies of 3DCG technologies on the Internet.
-* Keep Enjoyable contributions :heart:
+* Have Enjoyable contributions :heart:

-### Dependencies
+### Dependencies.

-This library depends on these library.
-We appreciate these all of the contributors :heart:
+This library depends on the following libraries.
+We appreciate these contributors below :heart:

 |Name|Purpose|URL|Memo|
 |:-:|:-:|:-:|:-:|